demibit/stable-toolkit/README.md

 ## Constraints
  - "Create a text file next to every image with generation parameters." **MUST** be turned on in Settings -> Saving images/grids.
 Whether you save hash information does not matter as that does not currently get processed.
  - Only .png and .txt files get processed at the moment
+ - When updating you might have to manually empty the images.json file then restart the back-end.
+I will figure out a way to remedy this in the future.

 # Features in current version
 If anything doesn't make sense the "Usage" section below should explain it in detail.